 Note: In Puerto Rico there are usually no directionals or suffixes.
-Additionally, most apartment buildings do not have a street address.
+Additionally, some apartment buildings do not have a street address.
 In this situation, the building name is part of the primary address identifier.
 If directionals are present in an address, they are part of the street name.
 Do not translate to directionals.

 Do not abbreviate street names if at all possible.
 Consult the abbreviation tables prior to making any abbreviation.
 For matching purposes, eliminating the word CALLE from named streets is recommended.
 Always print CALLE, AVENIDA, etc. on the mailpiece.

 Numbered streets must always contain the word CALLE.
 This avoids misinterpretation of the delivery information between numbered streets and house numbers.